rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 Next, in the *add* directory, we create the *Cargo.toml* file that will configure the entire workspace.
-This file won’t have a `[package]` section or the metadata we’ve seen in other *Cargo.toml* files, but will instead start with a `[workspace]` section that will allow us to add members to the workspace by specifying the path to our binary crate; in this case, that path is *adder*:
+This file won’t have a `[package]` section or the metadata we’ve seen in other *Cargo.toml* files.
+Instead, it will start with a `[workspace]` section that will allow us to add members to the workspace by specifying the path to our binary crate; in this case, that path is *adder*: